Conference of the Society of Community Research and Action (SCRA) Presentations

 Dating Violence Prevention Among Emerging Adults

-Marley Herard and Lillie Macias
+Marley Herard & Lillie Macias

 Among young adults, past experiences with trauma can influence risk, while media exposure can reinforce unhealthy relationship attitudes (Friedlander et al., 2013).
-The study used a mixed method, correlational survey design to recruit young adults from across the.
+The study used a mixed-method, correlational survey design to recruit young adults from across the.
 United States.
 A deductive thematic analysis explored media exposure for individuals with healthy vs. unhealthy dating violence attitudes.
 Even when considering varying levels of adjustment to emerging adulthood, individuals with a history of ACEs may be at heightened risk for dating violence.
 Findings inform dating violence prevention on college campuses and in community practice with an emphasis on psychoeducation and guidelines for healthy media consumption.

 Climate and Social Class: Enriching Collective Action for Sustainable Practices